-- Vancouver Cherry Blossom Festival: All month long, various venues across the city will host a variety of festive events in honor of the annual blossoming of the cherry trees, culminating around the Sakura Days Japan Fair.
+- Vancouver Cherry Blossom Festival: All month long, various venues across the city host a variety of festive events in honor of the annual blossoming of the cherry trees, culminating around the Sakura Days Japan Fair.
 The fair takes place over an entire weekend at the VanDusen Botanical Garden and features music, cultural events, tea ceremonies, and more.

-- Art Vancouver International Art Fair: At the end of the month each year, exhibitors from over 12 countries gather at Canada Place in Vancouver for this annual art show, which also includes a city-wide art gallery crawl
+- Art Vancouver International Art Fair: Over 100 exhibitors from around Canada and the world gather at the Vancouver Convention Centre for this annual art show, which also includes a city-wide art gallery crawl.

 - Hot Docs International Documentary Festival: This festival is North America's largest conference, market, and festival dedicated to documentary filmmaking, featuring films from across Canada and the world.

 April Travel Tips